-Susan is a Partner in EY’s People Advisory Services practice.
+Susan is an Executive Director in EY’s People Advisory Services practice.
 She is responsible for leading the Reward function delivering executive reward and broad based remuneration services across the NZ market.
 Susan was previously a Director of dsd Consulting Ltd, Remuneration Specialists which was acquired by EY in 2014.

 Susan has over 25 years’ experience in senior Human Resources and Reward specialist roles and is recognised as an industry expert in the design of contemporary reward strategies and solutions.

 Susan takes an active role in building remuneration as a specialisation in New Zealand, and previously held the position of Executive Manager of the New Zealand Remuneration Network for seven years.

 Susan is the President of the Auckland YWCA and is actively involved in diversity initiatives across NZ; including assisting organisations with pay equity reviews.
 She assisted the YWCA Auckland to develop the inaugural Equal Pay Awards in 2014 and is a sought after speaker and commentator on the issues of equal pay.
 Susan is proud to be associated with this important issue and campaign.

 Monica trained initially in hospitality management in the UK.
 She did further post graduate training with a large multiple retailer in the UK and held various supervisory and management roles, before heading to Australia for a year.
 Upon her return to the UK she successfully gained a full assistantship at Huddersfield University and gained a Post Graduate Diploma in Research followed by an MPhil within a management discipline.